sanskrit/raw_etexts_english/blogs/manasataramgini/2009/06/2009-06-19_more-on-the-tragic-failure-of-the-brahma.md

 two.
 GNR had not entirely lost his link to the foundations of his intellectual tradition; he cited the following verse:
-purANam ity eva na sAdhu sarvaM |
+purANam ity eva na sAdhu sarvam |
-na chApi kAvyaM navam ity avidyaM ||
+na chApi kAvyaM navam ity avidyam ||
 The words of the poet often regarded as the greatest of the classical period.
 Our man took the lesson from the verse to be that of a struggle against established order and vindication of new ideas – a common